A large deviation principle for Wigner matrices without Gaussian tails: Exponential equivalences

-The second result we need is a uniform bound on the rate of the convergence of the empirical spectral mesasure of sums of random matrices.
+The second result we need is a uniform bound on the rate of the convergence of the empirical spectral measure of sums of random matrices.

-\begin{theorem}[Uniform asymptotic freeness] Let $Y = (Y_{ij} )_{1 \leq i , j \leq n} \in \cH_n (\dC)$ be a Wigner random matrix with $\VAR ( Y_{12} ) = 1$, $\dE |ÊY_{12} |^3 < \infty$ and $\dE |Y_{11} |^2Ê< \infty$.
-There exists a universal constant $c > 0$ such that for any integer $n \geq 1$ and any $M \in \cH_n (\dC)$,
+\begin{theorem}[(Uniform asymptotic freeness)] Let $Y = (Y_{ij} )_{1 \leq i, j \leq n} \in\cH_n (\dC)$ be a Wigner random matrix with $\VAR( Y_{12} ) = 1$, $\dE|Y_{12} |^3 < \infty$ and $\dE|Y_{11} |^2< \infty$.
+There exists a universal constant $c > 0$ such that for any integer $n \geq1$ and any $M \in\cH_n (\dC)$,

-\end{theorem} A striking point of the above theorem is that the constant $c$ does not depend on $M$.
-The proof of Theorem \ref{th:UAF} is given in Section \ref{sec:UAF} below.
-We are now ready to finish the proof of Proposition \ref{prop:exptight}.
+\end{theorem} A striking point of the above theorem is that the constant $c$ does not depend on~$M$.
+The result is a variation around Pastur and Shcherbina \cite{MR2808038}, Theorem~18.3.1.
+The detailed proof of Theorem~\ref {th:UAF} is given in Appendix~\ref{sec:UAF} below.
+We are now ready to finish the proof of Proposition~\ref{prop:exptight}.

-\subsection{Proof of Proposition \ref{prop:exptight}}
+\subsection{Proof of Proposition \texorpdfstring{ \ref{prop:exptight}}{2.1}}